The Watermelon Woman: Production

-In 1993 Dunye was doing research for a class on black film history, by looking for information on black actresses in early films.
+In 1993, Dunye was doing research for a class on Black film history, by looking for information on Black actresses in early films.
 Many times the credits for these women were left out of the film.
-Dunye decided that she was going to use her work to create a story for black women in early films, which became The Watermelon Woman.
+Dunye decided that she was going to use her work to create a story for Black women in early films, which became The Watermelon Woman.
 When confronted about the omissions in film history, Dunye replied, "That it's going to take more than just my film for that picture to be corrected," says Dunye.
-"There needs to be more work, there needs to be more black protagonists.
+"There needs to be more work, there needs to be more Black protagonists.
 There are a lot of talented actresses that have nothing to do but "mammy" roles again and again, modern day mammies.
 There needs to be a focus that gets them working, getting some of those Academy Awards like they should."
-The film’s title is a play on the Melvin Van Peebles’s film Watermelon Man (1970).
+The film's title is a play on the Melvin Van Peebles's film Watermelon Man (1970).

-The Watermelon Woman was made on a budget of $300,000, financed by a $31,500 grant from the National Endowment for the Arts (NEA), a fundraiser, and donations from friends of Dunye.
+The Watermelon Woman was produced on a budget of $300,000, financed by a $31,500 grant from the National Endowment for the Arts (NEA), a fundraiser, and donations from friends of Dunye.
 The photographic Fae Richards Archive, documenting the fictional actress' life, was created by New York City-based photographer Zoe Leonard.
 Made up of 78 images, the collection later was exhibited in galleries and as a book.
 Some of the photos were auctioned off as a fundraiser to fund the film's production.

-For the production of the film, Dunye conducted her research at the Lesbian Herstory Archive and the Library of Congress.
-However, she quickly discovered that neither had the specific resources she was looking for and accessing them was beyond her budget for the film, causing her to stage 78 of the archival photographs featured in the film.
-The production team decided against going to the Library of Congress to obtain materials and license them due to the costs, so instead Dunye and Zoe Leonard created new footage meant to resemble video from the 1930s and had playwright Ira Jeffries take additional photographs in the same style.
+For the production, Dunye conducted her research at the Lesbian Herstory Archives and the Library of Congress.
+However, she quickly discovered that neither had the specific resources she was looking for and accessing them was beyond her budget, causing her to stage 78 of the archival photographs featured.
+The production team decided against going to the Library of Congress to obtain materials and license them due to the costs, so instead Dunye and Leonard created new footage meant to resemble films from the 1930s and had playwright Ira Jeffries take additional photographs in the same style.

-In the film, the protagonist Cheryl, played by the director, is an aspiring black lesbian filmmaker attempting to bring about the history of black lesbians in cinematic history while attempting to produce her own work, saying "our stories have never been told."
-The story explores the difficulty in navigating archival sources that either excludes or ignores black lesbians working in Hollywood, particularly that of actress Fae Richards whose character bore the name that provides the title for the film.
+In the film, the protagonist Cheryl, played by the director, is an aspiring Black lesbian filmmaker attempting to bring about the history of Black lesbians in cinematic history while attempting to produce her own work, saying "our stories have never been told."
+The mockumentary explores the difficulty in navigating archival sources that either excludes or ignores Black lesbians working in Hollywood, particularly that of actress Fae Richards whose character bore the name that provides the title for the film.
 The film also features a number of appearances by homosexual art figures such as Cheryl Clarke, Camille Paglia, David Rakoff, Sarah Schulman and others.

-Dunye has said she found inspiration from the films Swoon and Norman...
-Is That You?.
+Dunye has said she found inspiration from the films Swoon (1992) and Norman...
+Is That You?
+(1976).